-A client of ours required an integration with a 3rd party logistic service to fulfil LTL & FTL shipments.
+A client required an integration with a 3rd-party logistics company (3PL) to fulfil LTL & FTL shipments.

-Background: While we customized the logic to automatically determine LTL or FTL needs for an order, little did we realize that the 3rd party logistics service that the client choose to integrate did not support providing an instant quote via an API call for FTL shipments.
+Background: While we customized the logic to automatically determine LTL or FTL needs for an order, little did we realize that the 3PL the client chose to integrate with did not support providing an instant quote via an API call for FTL shipments.
 Rather, it required to go through an internal manual process to get the best rates from different carriers.

 This posed a problem since the business rules within checkout mandated to indicate the shipping cost to the customer prior to placing the order, whereas for FTL shipments we couldn’t get the rates instantly.
 We had to rule out the possibility of calculating and charging shipping costs post order placement as the client’s line of business meant shipping rates could be more expensive than the items themselves, therefore likely a huge variation between authorized and capture amounts.
 Hence it wasn’t an alternative, we simply had to let the end customer know the costs prior to them confirming the order.

 We needed a checkout solution that supported FTL shipments and is also able to indicate cost of shipment prior to order placement.

 How did we go about solving the problem?

 We brainstormed various approaches with the 3PL provider and client.

 Option 1: Default FTL rates

 We looked at defaulting FTL rates to a standard $value prior to placing the order.
 This way, we can have the end customer place the order with standard FTL rates and calculate the actual rates during fulfilment.
 But we found that there were too many variables that can cause big fluctuations in the actual cost of shipment, hence zeroing on the default rate that seemed fair for every order was impossible.